birjj/csgo-vscripts/README.md

 A collection of VScripts for CS:GO.

+## Installation

+Download this repo, extract it to `steamapps\common\Counter-Strike Global Offensive\csgo\scripts\vscripts`.
+It should then be useable in your maps.

 ## Notes on Squirrel

 Developing VScripts is cumbersome, mostly due to the poor documentation.
 Here are a few notes on things I've learned as I've worked on this collection: